 - Sentence Outline

 The outline is for you to organize your thoughts on the research and writing process.
-Writing a paper or essay is a step by step procedure and the outline keeps you on track.
-Unless you have a specific assignment, create it so that it works for you.
-If you feel you can stay on track using short phrases, use the topic outline but if you think you’ll need longer sentences, use the sentence outline.
+Writing a paper or essay is a step-by-step procedure and the outline keeps you on track.
+Unless you have a specific instructions for your assignment, create the outline so that it works for you.

 B. Purpose Statement